mat1432/Best-Ruler-Stats-Configurable/readme-steam.txt

 Updates your [b]Ruler[/b], [b]Heir[/b] AND [b]Consort[/b] skill points!

-This Mod gives you a choice at the start of the game to configure your ruler stats boost. [i]Can be changed at any time via a Decision![/i]
+This Mod detects the maximum possible stats, and gives you a choice to adopt that, or configure a stat profile manually!
 It allows you to set a defined target for your ruler stats between [b]1 Point[/b] and [b]200 Points[/b]!
 This means you can configure your ruler to have max stats with any mod that changes max ruler stats!